-Hey, Snow White!
+So, you've got fair skin.
 Others fawn over your fair complexion resembling that of a porcelain doll — but little do they know how frustrating finding the right makeup for your skin tone can be.
-Even the lightest of colors seems to be too dark in comparison and blending your heart out just leaves you with what’s known as the “makeup mask.”
-Ditch the colors that sorta, kinda work because MDC is here to help you find the ideal shades to complement your ivory complexion.
-Here’s what you fair-skinned beauties need to look for — so we've rounded up the best methods and products that will give you a complexion that rivals Snow White.
+Even the lightest of colors seems to be too dark in comparison and blending your heart out just leaves you with an unnatural finish.
+But the secret for finding the perfect light foundation is all in the detail and knowing what to look for — so we've rounded up the best methods and products that will give you a complexion that rivals Snow White.

 If you think your understanding of your skin tone doesn’t need to extend past the fair skin category, you would be mistaken.
-Choosing the right makeup is dependent on your undertones, too!
+Choosing the right makeup is dependent on your undertones as well.
 When looking for foundation, you may get overwhelmed by your options as most brands will have two to three colors that look almost identical.
 For example, Lancôme Teint Visionnaire comes in Ivoire C, Ivoire W and Ivoire N — cool, warm and neutral.
 What does this mean?
 Well, on the surface, your skin tone is visibly light, but beneath the surface lies a subtle hue of one of the following:

 The Vein Test: Look at the veins on your wrists.
 If they’re green, then you have warm undertones.
 If your veins are blue, then you have cool undertones.
 Do you have both colors or do they appear to be blue-green?
 Then you have neutral undertones.

 Still not sure?
 Here’s one more for good measure!